quangdaon/quangdao.com/src/posts/blog/2025-07-01-now-by-notion.md

 I first heard about this movement to create a ["Now" page](https://nownownow.com/about) around half a year ago.
 If you are not familiar, it is a movement popularized by [Derek Sivers](https://sive.rs/nowff) in 2015.
 The idea is similar to the typical "About" or "Bio" page you might find on someone's website, except with an emphasis on what they are focused on [right _now_](/now).

 I am normally not one to chase trends.
 If anything, I like finding ways to go _against_ the grain.
 For some reason, this particular idea spoke to me, and so I thought about giving it a go.
 Here's the problem though -- I, like many humans, am stricken with a multitude of fatal flaws.
 One of these flaws includes the inability to be consistent and keep my stuff up-to-date.
 With the way my site is set up, making an update to my Now page means pulling down my codebase, finding and editing a file, and pushing it back up.
-That isn't a lot of work by any means; obviously I am perfectly satisfied with that process for writing a blog post or I would not have set it up this way.
+That is not a lot of work by any means; obviously I am perfectly satisfied with that process for writing a blog post or I would not have set it up this way.
 But for quick updates about things going on in my life, it is a bit of a chore.
 Goodness knows that if I took this route, my Now page would be five years out of date by August.
 However, there is one tool I use daily that could help me maintain this page.

 ## Plan A

-If you read the title of this post, you would already know what I am talking about.
+If you read the title of this post, you may already know what I am talking about.
 [Notion](https://www.notion.com/) is a productivity tool for organizing notes and ideas.
 Their database-like structure makes it easy to keep things organized.

 Originally, my plan was to manage the content of my Now page in the repo.
 But to add a layer of upkeep and accountability, I was going to set up a tracker in Notion to log my activities within each engagement.
 It would be like a daily journal and also give me some insight into just how much time I am spending on all my hobbies.
-If a section doesn't have an activity logged in two weeks -- poof -- it stops showing on the page.
+If a section does not have an activity logged in two weeks -- poof -- it stops showing on the page.

 As I was building this feature, something struck me: why am I not just managing _all_ of this in Notion?
 Just when I was about done building a Now page that dynamically hid sections without any activity for two weeks, I scrapped the whole thing and started over.